 Once you have created the document, you can adjust its dimensions, frame rate and title by selecting the document object in the Object Tree.

 Opening Existing Documents

 For quick access to earlier work, the Home tab lists recently opened documents.
 To open other documents, choose File > Open and select a file.

 You can open Keyshape or SVG documents.
 Note that some SVG features, such as CSS stylesheets, masks and filters, are not supported.

-If the document has linked images, you will be asked to grant permissions to access their folders.
-You can use Preferences to grant permanent permissions.
+If the document has linked images, you will be asked to allow access their folders.
+You can use Preferences to allow permanent access to folders.

 If the document has missing images or fonts, the Log Panel will display them.
 Select the log lines to see which objects are affected.